bolekinds/RandomizeModule/README.md

 print(random)

-GetRandomChildFromParent() is a function where the module gets a random child in a model or folder.
+# GetRandomChildFromParent() is a function where the module gets a random child in a model or folder.

-Example
+# Example

 local parent = game.Workspace.Fullofstuff:GetChildren()

 local random = module:GetRandomChildFromParent(parent)

+# GetRandomMaterial() is a function where the module gets a random material.

+# Example

+workspace.Part.Material = module:GetRandomMaterial()